Australia: internal investigations

 In Australia, written records of the interview created by internal or external lawyers for the purpose of advising the company will usually be privileged (discussed below).
 That is not the case for notes taken by the interviewee, or any ‘support person’ brought into the interview by the interviewee.
 The only exception is where notes are created by the interviewee’s appointed legal representative, who has attended the interview for the purpose of advising the interviewee.
 Those notes will ordinarily be privileged in the hands of the interviewee, but not the company.

-The investigations team should also consider whether it is useful to obtain a signed written statement from the interviewee, reflecting the evidence given during the interview.
-That assessment may be influenced by views about the prospect of future regulatory or litigious activity.
+The investigations team should also consider whether it is useful to record the interview, or obtain a signed written statement from the interviewee reflecting the evidence given during the interview.
+In the event the interview was recorded, the team should also consider whether to request the interviewee sign a transcript of the interview, verifying its accuracy.
+The assessment of how to record the interview may be influenced by views about the prospect of future regulatory or litigious activity.
 Unlike some other jurisdictions, it is not yet commonplace for Australian regulators to request access to written statements, or notes of witness interviews, produced in the course of internal investigations; any such requests are typically met with claims of privilege.
 The more typical course is for Australian regulators to exercise their own compulsory powers to conduct their own interview processes.
 However, companies should bear in mind the possibility of such requests, particularly if the subject matter of the investigation involves multi-jurisdictional issues, where regulators in other jurisdictions may have different practices, and different rules as to the availability of privilege claims may apply.

 The company may also need to confront issues that arise when individuals refuse to participate in an interview, or other aspects of the investigation, which can trigger the need for disciplinary action.
 The company must also consider whether certain employees who are the subject of (or are ‘at risk’ in) the investigation need to be suspended, or, where serious wrongdoing is clearly identified, dismissed (which can then affect the willingness of those individuals to cooperate with the investigation).
 All of these issues should be assessed with an awareness of the company’s relevant employment obligations.